bleunguts/bleunguts/portfolio2020.md

 _ **Consultancy Experience** _: Software engineering, Business Intelligence, Grid Computing Collaboration

-_ **Description** _ **:** As the lead developer of EDIT Valuation services, I covered all aspects of the valuation service which included developing new risks for Giraffe RealTime (a separate Real-time risk team).
+_ **Description** _ **:** As the lead developer of EDIT Valuation services, I covered all aspects of the valuation service development which included developing new risks for Giraffe RealTime (a separate Real-time risk team).

 The implementation involved calling the quant core libraries and placing the execution on the compute grid via the Symphony API.